Delta456/box-cli-maker/README.md

 #### 2. Limitations of Unicode and Emoji

-It uses [mattn/go-runewidth](https://github.com/mattn/go-runewidth) for Unicode and Emoji support though there are some limitations:

-- `Windows Terminal`, `ConEmu` and `Mintty` are the only known terminal emulators which can render Unicode and Emojis properly on Windows.
-- Indic Text only works on very few Terminals.
-- It is recommended not to use this for Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), `CI/CDs` etc. because they use a font that only has ASCII support and other Character Sets are used, which becomes problematic for finding the length as the font changes at runtime.
-- Some changes may be needed to your font which supports Unicode and Emojis else the right vertical alignment may likely break.
+Unicode is a character encoding standard that assigns unique codes to characters from various writing systems, allowing universal text representation.

+This library relies on [mattn/go-runewidth](https://github.com/mattn/go-runewidth) to support Unicode and Emoji characters but consider the following:

+1. Proper rendering of Unicode and Emojis on Windows is primarily supported by `Windows Terminal`, `ConEmu`, and `Mintty` as terminal emulators.
+They handle these characters well.

+2. Indic text (a script used in some Indian languages) may not display correctly in most terminals.
+It's important to note that support for Indic text is quite limited.

+3. Avoid using this library in certain environments like online code playgrounds such as [`Go Playground`](https://play.golang.org/), [`Repl.it`](https://repl.it), and in Continuous Integration/Continuous Deployment (CI/CD) pipelines.
+These platforms typically use fonts that only support basic ASCII characters, making it problematic to accurately calculate character lengths when the font changes dynamically.

+4. Depending on your font settings, you may need to make adjustments to ensure proper rendering of Unicode and Emoji characters.
+Failure to do so could result in issues with vertical alignment.

+In essence, while this library supports Unicode and Emojis, there are limitations and considerations to keep in mind, especially when dealing with different terminal environments and character sets.

 #### 3. Terminal Color Detection

-It is possible to round off True Color provided to 8-bit or 4-bit according to your terminal's maximum capacity.
+For beginners, this library can adjust True Color to work with your terminal's capabilities, either 8-bit or 4-bit color.

-There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
-If you have a fix for your terminal then you can always make a PR.

-The following two points are only applicable for **Unix** systems:
+Detecting your terminal's color capacity isn't always straightforward, and there's no universal method.
+However, if you know a solution for your specific terminal, you can contribute by making a pull request.

+For Unix systems:

-- If the module can't detect the True Color of the terminal then your environment variable `COLORTERM` must be changed to `truecolor` or `24bit` for True Color support.
+- If True Color detection fails, you can set the `COLORTERM` environment variable to `truecolor` or `24bit` for True Color support.

-- If Targetting 8-bit color-based terminals and the module couldn't detect it, then the environment variable `TERM` must be set to the name of the terminal emulator with `256color` as a suffix like `xterm-256color`.
+- For 8-bit color-based terminals, if detection doesn't work, set the `TERM` environment variable to your terminal emulator's name followed by `256color`, like `xterm-256color`.

-There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or `TERM` environment variable which gives `DUMB` so the module will output some garbage value or a warning if used.
+Keep in mind that very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or terminals with `TERM` set to `DUMB` might not show color effects, and the module may output unexpected results or warnings.

-It is **not** recommended to use this module with color effect in `Online Playgrounds`, `CI/CD`, `Browsers` etc, as few may support color and this is hard to detect in general.
-If there is a possible way, then open an issue and address the solution!
+It's generally not recommended to use this library with color effects in Online Playgrounds, CI/CD environments, Browsers, and similar platforms since color support varies, and detection is challenging.
+If you encounter issues, you can open an issue and suggest a solution!

+You can also contribute to the pre-existing [issue](https://github.com/Delta456/box-cli-maker/issues/34)

 #### 4. Tabs